trigvi/telegrammo/README.md

 Typically, a user on the Telegram app will:

-* Know our Telegram main bot username (you tell him).
+* Know the Telegram main bot username (you tell him).

 * Know the sub-bot identifier (you tell him).

-* Start a chat with our Telegram main bot (or add it as an admin to his channel).
+* Start a chat with the Telegram main bot (or add it as an admin to his channel).

 * Send the following message to subscribe to a sub-bot:
     ```